Regulators Are the Key Decision Makers in a Multistakeholder Environment

 - EMA Regulatory Science to 2025 seeks to build a more adaptive regulatory system that will encourage innovation

-As an experienced regulatory affairs professional, I am excited to see medical and clinical regulations evolve to something more agile and responsive to the changing needs of society.
+Medical and clinical regulations are evolving to be agile and responsive to the changing needs of society.
 Medicine at large can only benefit from these newer proactive and interactive communications between academics, investigators, and regulators.